gasolin/foxbox/README.md

 FoxBox project's goal is to try any approach that make new user can do as less as possible to start the FirefoxOS development.

+(`battery included` is a term from python language, which denotes 'include everything user needed when he/she unbox', so they can experience it directly without finding elsewhere. )

 ## Features

 - Setup environment and required libraries automatically